zahlenhelfer/marp-terraform-course/PITCHME.md

 # LAB

-## create an alb-cluster with scaling via asg
+## create an alb + webserver cluster

 - create 2 webserver replicas with metadata-instace-id
-- create an autoscaling-group
-  (min 2 / max 5)
 - add ingress-rule for port 80 open to the world
 - create an internet-facing alb with target-groups
-- add a DNS-Entry for the ALB (studentXX.tf.training.de)
+- add a DNS-Entry for the ALB

 ![bg right 100%](assets/programming-code.jpg)

----

-# Elastic Kubernetes Service

 ---